TARMAC DELAY CONTINGENCY PLAN

 Plan to Provide a Sterile Area for Passengers Who Have Not Cleared United States Customs and Border Protection

 Concord-Padgett Regional Airport does not have international passenger processing facilities.
 We will assist, with the airline representative, in coordinating with local CBP and law enforcement officials to identify suitable areas and procedures for establishing a temporary sterile area into which international passengers on diverted aircraft who have not yet cleared United States Customs can be deplaned.
 Once these efforts are complete, we will coordinate with local CBP officials to develop procedures that will allow international passengers who have not yet cleared United States Customs to be deplaned into these sterile areas to the extent practicable.

 Public Access to the Emergency Contingency Plan

-Concord-Padgett Regional Airport will provide public access to its emergency contingency plan through posting this plan in a conspicuous location on the airport website (www.concordairportnc.com).
+Concord-Padgett Regional Airport will provide public access to its tarmac delay emergency aircraft diversions contingency plan (Concord-Padgett Regional Airport Tarmac Delay Contingency Plan) through posting this plan in a conspicuous location on the airport website: www.concordairportnc.com.

 Plan Development and Maintenance

-This Concord-Padgett Regional Airport Emergency Contingency Plan, originally dated April 20, 2017 and updated June 1, 2021 will be updated again as necessary and any changes submitted to the U.S. Secretary of Transportation for review and approval.
+This Concord-Padgett Regional Airport Emergency Contingency Plan, known as the Concord-Padgett Regional Airport Tarmac Delay Contingency Plan, originally dated April 20, 2017 was updated June 1, 2021 and June 23, 2022 will be updated again as necessary and any changes submitted to the U.S. Secretary of Transportation for review and approval.